Our wonderful Utah friends planned yet another grand Utah adventure for us.

 We all got tickets to the Orderville Gulch hike in Zion National Park.
-This was a pretty big deal as these backcountry passes need to be ordered in advance and are sometimes put on a lottery system.
-The hike is an 11 mile (18 km), technical hike and is said to be quite similar to the Narrows, but with a little extra fun.
+It is an 11 mile, technical hike and is said to be quite similar to the Narrows, but with a little extra fun.
 The hike requires several hours of hiking, repelling, wading, and swimming.

 But…. there were signs of rain (flash flood), so we had to cancel the hike and go with Plan B.